What Is The Difference Between Physical Therapy And Physiotherapy?

 The answer is two-fold:

-- Carter Physical Therapy was a name already taken by a PT practice in California.
+- Carter Physical Therapy was already taken by a PT practice on the West coast.

-- I have Australian citizenship and therefore, do feel somewhat of a tie to the term ‘physiotherapy’ as well.
+- I am a dual U.S.-Australian citizen and feel somewhat of a connection with the term “physiotherapy” as well.